PlasmaPy/PlasmaPy/docs/contributing/install_dev.rst

 .. code-block:: bash

-   conda env create -f requirements/environment.yml
+   conda create -n plasmapy python=3.10

 You may now enter the environment via